jundalisay/spblist/content/en/material/principles/part-2/chapter-03d.md

 ### In the Material to Radiant Layers

 From the Material to Radiant Layers, the aetherspace facilitates quantum mechanics.
+Its most important use is for teleportation, which will be explained in another chapter.

-If atoms are our basis, then intra-atomic space is aetherspace, while inter-atomic space is spacetime.
+If atoms are our basis, then:
+- intra-atomic space is aetherspace
+- inter-atomic space is spacetime

 {{< youtube Ov5jFvtb3bg >}}